Azure-Samples/remote-mcp-webapp-dotnet/README.md

    ```bash
    dotnet run
    ```
-4. The MCP server will be available at `https://localhost:5000`
+4. The MCP server will be available at `http://localhost:5000`
 5. When you're done, press Ctrl+C in the terminal to stop the app

+### Testing the Available Tools

+The server provides these tools:
+- **Multiplication**: `Multiply` - Multiplies two numbers
+- **Temperature Conversion**:
+  - `CelsiusToFahrenheit` - Converts temperature from Celsius to Fahrenheit
+  - `FahrenheitToCelsius` - Converts temperature from Fahrenheit to Celsius
+- **Weather Data**:
+  - `GetAlerts` - Get active weather alerts for a US state (provide state code like "CA", "TX")
+  - `GetForecast` - Get weather forecast for coordinates (provide latitude and longitude)

 ### Connect to the Local MCP Server